-Environmental fate refers to what happens to the herbicide after it is applied to industrial areas.
+Environmental fate refers to what happens to the herbicide after it is applied to the right-of-way.
 When an herbicide leaves the application equipment, it is subject to some well-defined environmental processes.
 These processes are influenced by the chemical and physical properties of the herbicide and the spray solution.
 They move herbicides around in the environment or restrict their movement and regulate the breakdown of the herbicides.